lampix-org/lampixjs-core/docs/app-dev/lampixjs/api/transformRectCoords.md

 # `.transformRectCoords(...rectCoords)`

-Convert coordinates from a rectangle descriptor using camera (or projector) coordinates to project coordinates (or camera).
+Convert coordinates from a rectangle descriptor using camera coordinates to projector coordinates (or vice versa).

 #### Returns